Luominai/baseball/README.txt

 python baseball_tracker_predictor.py

 # Instructions to use:
-Use the CLI to go through the steps to upload video, select frames, and show tracked line.
+Use the CLI to go through the steps to upload a video, select frames, and show the tracked line.

 # Prediction:
-The prediction is only avialable for the smaple video.
-And the end cooridates are in 'formula results.txt.'
+The prediction is only available for the sample video.
+The end coordinates are in 'formula results.txt.'